brigio345/SODS-HLS_contest/README.md

 | Faggiano Riccardo | s267514 |
 | Galasso Luigi | s267302 |
 #### Abstract
-The developed algorithm is a modified Minimum Area Latency Constrained algorithm: whenever it is possible functional units are replaced with slower ones, in order to lower power consumption and lower area occupation.
+The developed algorithm is a modified Minimum Area Latency Constrained algorithm.

+The basic idea is:
+* start from a feasible binding (all nodes associated to functional units)
+* sort functional units by delay and filter out those which are slower and requires more power or area
+* slow down every node as far as timing constraints are satisfied

 #### Control flow diagram
 ```plantuml